Blog posts tagged in Emergency

 Introduction

-Fuel-tank work can be accomplished as required without placing personnel at risk through effective preparation and training.
+Fuel tank work can be accomplished as required without placing personnel at risk through effective preparation and training.

-The Maintenance Organisation should strive to ensure a safe, healthy work environment for fuel-tank personnel by identifying potential hazards, developing control measures, and instructing personnel in the specific procedures to be followed during all Aircraft fuel-tank maintenance activities.
+The Maintenance Organisation should strive to ensure a safe, healthy work environment for fuel-tank personnel by identifying potential hazards, developing control measures, and instructing personnel on the specific procedures to be followed during all Aircraft fuel-tank maintenance activities.